Whether you are a caregiver or trying to encourage a loved one to get more sleep, there are several ways to set the stage for a good night’s rest.

 - Avoid alcohol close to bedtime.
 Although many people think of alcohol as a sedative, it actually disrupts sleep, causing nighttime awakenings.
 Consuming alcohol leads to a night of less restful sleep.

-Contact San Diego Home Caregivers to find out more information on how to get a healthy, restful night’s sleep and to learn about respite care and how we can help a family caregiver avoid the complications of sleep deprivation.
+Contact San Diego Home Caregivers, the leading provider of home care in La Mesa and nearby locations, to find out more information on how to get a healthy, restful night’s sleep and to learn about respite care and how we can help a family caregiver avoid the complications of sleep deprivation.